Ekurhuleni council in crisis?: EFF speaker faces motion of no confidence vote

-Ekurhuleni’s Speaker Under Fire, EFF’s Nthabiseng Tshivhenga Faces Motion of No Confidence Vote
+Ekurhuleni’s Speaker Survives, Motion of No Confidence Withdrawn Against EFF’s Nthabiseng Tshivhenga

 - The Inkatha Freedom Party (IFP) is pushing for the removal of the Speaker of the City of Ekurhuleni Metropolitan Municipality